ksysoev/authkeeper/CONTRIBUTING.md

 ### Adding a New OAuth2 Flow

 1. Update `internal/oauth/client.go` with new flow method
-2. Create or update TUI model in `internal/tui/`
+2. Update command in `internal/cmd/commands.go`
-3. Add new command in `internal/cmd/commands.go`
+3. Use `ui` package for user interaction
 4. Update README.md with usage instructions
 5. Add tests